 PTP over PRP

 PRP provides high availability through redundancy for PTP.
-For a description of PTP, see Precision Time Protocol Configuration Guide, Cisco Catalyst IE9300 Rugged Series Switches on Cisco.com.
+For more information about PTP, see Precision Time Protocol Configuration Guide, Cisco Catalyst IE9300 Rugged Series Switches on Cisco.com.

-The PRP method of achieving redundancy by parallel transmission over two independent paths does not work for PTP as it does for other traffic.
-The delay that a frame experiences is not the same in the two LANs, and some frames are modified in the transparent clocks (TCs) while transiting through the LAN.
+The PRP method achieves redundancy by transmitting in parallel over two independent paths; however, this approach does not work for PTP.
+The delay that a frame experiences is not the same in the two LANs.
+In addition, some frames are modified in the transparent clocks (TCs) while transiting through the LAN.
 A Dually Attached Node (DAN) does not receive the same PTP message from both ports even when the source is the same.
 Specifically:

 • Sync/Follow_Up messages are modified by TCs to adjust the correction field.